K-692/InfiniteChat/README.md

 # Infinite Chat 💬 powered by GROQ 🚀
 Welcome to Infinite Chat!
 Engage in enlightening conversations powered by the advanced capabilities of GROQ. 🌟

+## The InfiniteChat is available online! 🎉
+Visit the link to use it for free 👉🏻 https://infinitechat.streamlit.app/

 ## Description
 Stay tuned for more information on the features and functionalities of Infinite Chat.